Amazon customers can now add videos to their favorite products through the Related Video Shorts Widget on Product Detail Pages.

 What does the customer experience look like?

-Locations where customers can upload a video.
+Locations where we allow customers to upload a video.

 - Your Orders.